ibpdas/ThinkStudio/playbook/writing_a_data_strategy.md

-# How to Write a Public-Sector Data Strategy (UK Edition)
+# How to Write a Public-Sector Data Strategy

 ## Purpose
 A data strategy helps a public-sector organisation: